Diocese of Brooklyn: 1990 to 2020

 St. Joseph's Church in the Prospect Heights section of Brooklyn as designated as a co-cathedral in February 2013, by Pope Benedict XVI.
 DiMarzio had requested the designation due to the small seating capacity of the Cathedral Basilica of St. James.

-In November 2019, Mark Matzek, a New Jersey resident, alleged that DiMarzio and another priest had repeatedly molested him while he was an altar server at St. Nicholas Parish and a student at St. Nicholas School in Jersey City, New Jersey, in the mid-1970s.
-DiMarzio was assigned to St. Nicholas during that time.
-DiMarzio, who retired in 2020, denied the charges.

 2020 to present

 A burglar in May 2020 broke into St. Augustine Church in the Park Slope neighborhood of Brooklyn and stole a gold tabernacle valued at $2 million.
-The thief emptied the host in the tabernacle on the altar and the floor.
-As of 2025, the tabernacle had not been recovered.
-In September 2021, after an investigation led by former FBI Director Louis Freeh, the Congregation for the Doctrine of the Faith at the Vatican said that the accusations against DiMarzio were groundless.
+The thief emptied the contents of the tabernacle on the altar and the floor.

 Pope Francis named Bishop Robert J. Brennan from the Diocese of Columbus as bishop of Brooklyn in September 2021.

 The diocese in November 2021 fired Matthew LaBanca from his two music jobs at St. Joseph Catholic Academy in Astoria and Corpus Christi Church in Woodside.
 He was terminated after entering a same-sex marriage in August of that year.

-Brennan in November 2023 expressed his shock at a music video for singer Sabrina Carpenter that was filmed inside Annunciation of the Blessed Virgin Mary Church in Brooklyn.
-Staged for the song Feather, the video showed Carpenter dancing on top of the altar in one sequence.
-In another sequence, she was not wearing pants.
-Monsignor Jamie Gigantiello, the church pastor, later apologized to the parish and was disciplined by Brennan.
+Brennan, in November 2023, expressed his shock at a music video for singer Sabrina Carpenter that was filmed inside Annunciation of the Blessed Virgin Mary Church in Brooklyn.
+Staged for the song "Feather", the video showed Carpenter dancing around the sanctuary with several items on top of the altar, while appearing with "no pants".
+Monsignor Jamie Gigantiello, the church pastor and vicar for development of the diocese, later apologized to the parish and was disciplined by Brennan.